Private Equity Funds of Funds: “PE Lite” or Equally Attractive Finance Job?

 With the management team, you’re looking at how much turnover there has been, if the team is big enough to support the entire fund, whether or not there have been any lawsuits, and if any “conflicts” between Partners exist.

 So an investment recommendation might look like this:

 - I recommend investing in Private Equity Fund X, because historically they have delivered an average 21% IRR over the past 15 years, with little variation regardless of macroeconomic factors, and due to the strength of their portfolio and management team.
 All three of their funds are in the 1st quartile compared to its benchmarks in terms of IRR, TVPI, and DPI (typical PE fund benchmarks include Preqin and Venture Economics).

-- Its portfolio is reasonably valued and public comps and DCF analyses indicate that the stated values are within approximately 5% of the market values.
+- Its portfolio is reasonably valued and comparable company analysis and the DCF indicate that the stated values are within approximately 5% of the market values.

 - Since the inception of the fund, there has been no senior-level turnover.
 The team has proven that they can work well together, with an industry focus on consumer retail, healthcare, and technology and a differentiated strategy based on reducing the expense profile of companies.

 - Furthermore, the PE firm’s IRRs are not being propped up by huge “one-time” wins – its most successful investment yielded a 40% 5-year IRR, but most of the others have been in the 20-25% range.